david-deboer/covid_binned_data/README.md

 Bin_Confirmed_Country.csv  | Confirmed cases binned into Countries Bin_Deaths_Country.csv     | Deaths binned into Countries

-The first three columns vary of geographical bin as follows (the first column is a unique key):
+The first three columns vary by geographical bin as follows (the first column is a unique key):

 Geo      | Column 1 |Column 2   | Column 3   | Key comprises
 ---------|----------|-----------|------------|---------------